spurcell/docs/docs/messages.md

 # Events

 Another messaging pattern is the one-to-many pattern.
 This has built-in support in the form of *events*.
+An event has two parts: emit and listen, which are both addresses.

 ```
 // define an event
+click is -<;
 ```